Biosynthetic pathways using tetrahydrofolate and vitamin B12

 The serine hydroxymethyltransferase reaction: release of CH2O

 One of the major reactions that supply C1 units to THF is the cleavage of serine by serine hydroxymethyltransferase.
 The active site of this enzyme contains the coenzyme pyridoxal phosphate (PLP) and a catalytic base (here represented by B).
 As in amino acid transamination (section 12.2), the α-amino group of the substrate serine forms a Schiff base with PLP.
-Through this bond, PLP can reversibly withdraw and donate electrons, which in cooperation with the catalytic base facilitates cleavage of the bond between the α- and the β-carbon.
+Through the imine (C=N) bond, PLP can reversibly withdraw and donate electrons, which in cooperation with the catalytic base facilitates cleavage of the bond between the α- and the β-carbon.
 The β-carbon is released as formaldehyde, and the aldimine is subsequently hydrolysed to release glycine (not shown).

 Note that the reaction is reversible and therefore can bring about the synthesis of serine from glycine and N,N’-methylene--THF.